margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the people from the Starbucks
 * Grateful to pray every time I see a gun law
 * Grateful for clarity on the internet
-* Grateufl for God's way of provisioning
+* Grateful for God's way of provisioning
 * Grateful for people I met through Compass
 * Grateful for the artist I met through Compass
 * Grateful for family friends